-There is a process of rigorous expert selection in each country with at least 2 experts in each of 38 countries:
+There is a process of rigorous expert selection in each of the 52 countries:

-- At least one independent expert completed the questionnaire
+- At least one independent expert for each country completed the questionnaire

 Who designed the questions?

-The scientific partners for each strand reviewed the previous MIPEX III indicators to guarantee that they were clearly worded, policy-relevant, and sustainable for future updating.
+The scientific partners for each strand reviewed the previous MIPEX IV indicators to guarantee that they were clearly worded, policy-relevant, and sustainable for future updating.